forestryio/forestry.io/hugo/content/docs/settings/config-files.md

 Changing the name of a Front Matter Template in Forestry will rename the config file in the repository.

-Changing the file name of a config file in your repository will rename the Front Matter Template in Forestry.
+Changing the file name of a config file in your repository will not rename the Front Matter Template in Forestry.
 Instead, a new Front Matter Template will be created with the new name, and the original template will remain in Forestry.

 ### Adding New Files